 Active duty military may be able to claim residency for tuition purposes.
 Some state regulations that allow for this are addressed below.
-For a list of all rules, please visit the Registrar’s Office residency page.
+For a list of all rules, please visit the Residency page.

 - Residency by Establishing Domicile